CodeYourFuture/Module-Onboarding/Wireframe/article.md

 1. What is the purpose of a README file? provides important information about a project.

-1. What is the purpose of a wireframe?
+2. What is the purpose of a wireframe?
+A wireframe is a visual blueprint of a website

-1. What is a branch in Git?
+3. What is a branch in Git?